nickelghost/react-calculator/README.md

 A small calculator website made with React.js

-Run `yarn start` to initialise it in development, or `yarn build` to get the production files.
+Run `npm run start` to initialise it in development, or `npm run build` to get the production files.